Digitally Sign PDFs: An Essential Guide for Professionals

 CertifiO® for Professionals digital signature vs. other digital signatures

-Furthermore, Notarius offers software, applications, and added-value environments to ensure that all the parties of a regulated organization can make the most of professional digital signatures.
+Furthermore, Notarius offers software, applications, and added-value environments to ensure that all parties of a regulated organization can make the most of professional digital signatures.
 This includes the ConsignO Desktop PDF reader, the ConsignO Cloud Solo web application, and the ConsignO Cloud® electronic signature platform.

 Engineering stamps: The image of your seal and signature is not enough!

 Many professionals mistakenly believe that the image of a seal and a signature implies that they have protected their electronic documents.
 This is incorrect.
 Today, anyone can copy and paste an image of a seal or manipulate one within minutes.
-As noted above, it can be regarded as an electronic signature, though with a very low level of legal reliability.
+As noted above, this can be regarded as an electronic signature, though with a very low level of legal reliability.

 For electronic documents, the cryptographic mechanisms provided by a digital signature are the only means to protect documents against alterations and fraud.
 Legally, the proof of identity included in the CertifiO digital signature certificate ensures the authenticity of the signed document.